axetroy/jsoncst/README.md

 -   **sourceText** (`string`): The original JSON string
 -   **patches** (`Array<ReplacePatch | DeletePatch | InsertPatch>`): Array of mixed operations to apply

-#### Patch Types
+#### Batch Types

-The function automatically detects the operation type based on the patch properties:
+The function automatically detects the operation type based on the batch properties:

 ```typescript
 // Replace: has value but no key/position